backtracks/open-podcast-analytics/README.md

 - *Is there a recommended querystring parameter to use for data in a `GET` request?*
   - Yes, it is recommended to use `d` as the querystring parameter due to brevity (`d` = `data`).
 - *How do I send multiple events in one request?*
   - Multiple events should be represented as a `JSON` array where each event is a `JSON` object.
-Here is an unencoded representation of the data before it is `base64` encoded:
+Here is an unencoded representation of data before it is `base64` encoded:
   ```json
   [
     {